HTTP proxy reference

 List of heavy proxies (/hosts)

-All commands in YT are either light or heavy.
+All YTsaurus commands are classified into two groups: light and heavy.
 Heavy commands are associated with a large I/O and, consequently, a network load.
-To isolate this load, light commands are separated from the heavy ones.
+To isolate this load, light (controlling) commands are separated from the heavy ones.
 When you try to execute a heavy command, light proxies return code 503.
-Balancing of heavy commands among heavy proxies is performed by the client.
+The balancing of heavy commands among heavy proxies is performed by the client.

 Before you execute a heavy command, you need to query /hosts and get a list of proxies ordered by load.
 The load is estimated based on the current CPU and network load, as well as some planned future load on the proxies.
-The very first proxy in the resulting list is the least loaded one and you should use it in simple cases (= in 80% of cases).
+The very first proxy in the resulting list is the least loaded, and that's the one you want to use in simple cases (= in 80% of cases).

 Available API versions (/api)